HHS/simpler-grants-gov/documentation/api/development.md

 See the [Makefile](../../api/Makefile) for a full list of commands you can run.

+The `make console` command initializes a Python REPL environment pre-configured with database connectivity.
+This allows developers to perform database queries, utilize factories for data generation, and interact with the application's models directly.

 ## Docker and Native Development

 Several components like tests, linting, and scripts can be run either inside of the Docker container, or outside on your native machine.